gilzoide/hello-gdextension/1.hello-c/README.md

 ```

 I didn't promise the editor wouldn't crash, only that our library would be loaded.
-Our extension still needs to define the `initialization.initialize` and `deinitialize` functions.
+Our extension still needs to define the `r_initialization->initialize` and `deinitialize` functions.

 Current directory: